ldm5180/map_trap/README.md

 To build an optimized version:
 ```
-cd ~/cpp-template
+cd ~/map_trap
 mkdir build
 cd build
 cmake -DCMAKE_BUILD_TYPE=Release ..
 make
 ```

-Binary is located in the build directory under the version you build: release or debug.
+Binaries are located in the build directory.